caiocvelasco/project02-docker-medallion-postgres-kimball-star-schema/README.md

 ### Gold Layer
   [WORK IN PROGRESS]

-### The ETL Jupyter Notebook
+### The Jupyter Notebook
-  This is the jupyter notebook that performs the ETL process.
+  This is the jupyter notebook that performs the whole ETL process within all layers in the Medallion Architecture.
 It is located under the `project-root > your_jup_notebooks` folder.
-It contains 3 functions that perform the 3 parts of the ETL process.
-In this case, extracting from multiple CSV files and building Python Dictionaries (key = table names, value = extracted and cleaned DataFrames), then transforming it by ensuring each date column in each CSV file is treated in the format accepted by PostgreSQL, then loading it to a PostgreSQL database.

   The reason to use a Jupyter Notebook is to facilitate the user to see all the process in the same place.
 I always build something with the intention of sharing it later. **Therefore, documentation and "making it easier for the next person" are crucial factors in everything I build.**

-  * Example: for ingesting data into the bronze layer, run the `data_ingestion_into_bronze.ipynb` file.

   [WORK IN PROGRESS]